-Area Indicator 2021/22 2022/23
+Area Indicator 2022/23 2023/24

-Domestic Abuse Number of crimes 14,060 13,027
+Domestic Abuse Number of crimes 13,027 10,739

-Solved rate 9% 11%
+20 Solved rate 11% 12%

-Serious Sexual Number of crimes 2,614 2,643
+Serious Sexual Number of crimes 2,643 2,420

-Offences Solved rate 7% 8%
+Offences Solved rate 8% 8%

-Child Sexual Abuse Number of crimes 1,508 1,526
+Child Sexual Abuse Number of crimes 1,526 1,281

-Solved rate 14% 15%
+Solved rate 15% 14%

-Hate Crime Number of crimes 1,426 1,303
+Hate Crime Number of crimes 1,303 922

-Solved rate 11% 16%
+nate Crime Solved rate 16% 23%

-Online Crime Number of crimes 2,976 2,879
+Online Orige Number of crimes 2,879 2,137

-Solved rate 9% 10%
+Online Crime Solved rate 10% 12%

-Neighbourhood Crime Number of crimes 9,461 9,747
+Neighbourhood Crime Number of crimes 9,747 8,809

-Solved rate 10% 11%
+Neighbourhood Crime Solved rate 11% 13%

-Violence With Injury Number of crimes 8,250 8,640
+Violence With Number of crimes 8,640 8,196

-Solved rate 14% 15%
+Injury Solved rate 15% 18%

-Call Handling % 999 calls answered in 10 seconds 89% 85%
+Call Handling % 999 calls answered in 10 seconds 85% 92%

-Emergency Response % of emergencies responded to in target time 88% 86%
+Emergency Response % of emergencies responded to in target time 86% 83%

-Road Safety Number of KSI collisions 385 393
+Road Safety Number of KSI collisions 393 448

 Demands on the Constabulary have changed in nature in recent years.
-Serious sexual offences, violence with injury, and neighbourhood crime have increased, while crimes such as domestic abuse and child sexual abuse have decreased.
+Domestic abuse, serious sexual offences, child abuse, hate crime, online crime, neighborhood crime and violence with injury have decreased.
 In 2020/21, the onset of the Covid-19 pandemic impacted the demand recorded in some vulnerability crime types.
-Crime categories that have seen a reduction in volume are accompanied by increased solved rates, reflecting changing demand.
+A number of crime categories that have seen a reduction in volume are accompanied by increased solved rates, reflecting changing demand (solved rate increase in domestic abuse, hate crime, online crime and violence with injury).
 The Force continues to prioritise the most harmful crime types alongside initiatives that focus on community priorities such as rural crime and responding to emergencies.
-The Force's performance in call handling and emergency response has declined which is likely to be linked with increasing 999 demand between 2020/21 and 2022/23.
+The Force's performance in call handling has improved to 92% in 2023/24 following a large amount of work to improve.
+Emergency response has declined which is likely to be linked with increasing 999 demand between 2022/23 and 2023/24.

-7. Funding Settlement 2023/24 and beyond
+7. Funding Settlement 2024/25 and beyond

 Public sector funding has been constrained since 2010 and that has been no different for the police service.
-In the graph below, the blue line shows the amount of cash received by Norfolk Constabulary from the main Home Office grant, precept from households in Norfolk, plus all specific grants.
-Cash levels only exceeded those of 2010/11 for the first time in 2018/19.
-The green line represents the amount of money the force would have received if their grants and precept had risen broadly in line with inflation of 2% each year.
+The chart below shows the impact of funding set against rises in inflation since 2010/11.
+The straight (red) line shows the level of funding at 2010/11 across all years as a baseline.
+The lower (blue) line of shape shows actual direct funding received by the constabulary from the main Home Office grant, precept from households in Norfolk plus all specific grants.
+The upper (purple) shaped line represents the level the funding would have been if in line with actual levels of inflation.